The BEST Icefields Parkway Hotels

 Perched on the edge of the stunning Athabasca Glacier, guests are treated to panoramic views of ice-capped peaks, sprawling glaciers, and the serene wilderness that defines the region.
 The lodge provides a front-row seat to the ever-changing landscapes, offering an unparalleled connection to nature.
 The rooms are comfortable and modern and have some phenomenal views.

-All guests can access those beautiful glacier views from the Moraine Lounge, which has the most enchanting floor-to-ceiling windows.
+All guests can enjoy the stunning glacier views from the Moraine Lounge, which features floor-to-ceiling windows that offer a truly enchanting experience.
 Wake up for sunrise here, and you may be some of the first of the day to see the beautiful morning colors over Athabasca Glacier.

 HI Rampart Creek Wilderness Hostel

 The hostel consists of several cabins with a communal kitchen and lounge in one.
 Other cabins on the property have six-bed dorm rooms.
-Like other hostels along the Icefields Parkway, there are no showers, and toilets are an outhouse.
+Like other hostels along the Icefields Parkway, there are no showers, and toilets are outhouse style.

-The Lodge At Bow Lake is an incredible lodge at Bow Lake in a historic building started by one of the pioneers of tourism in the Canadian Rockies.
-Under the new ownership, the Num-Ti-Jah-Lodge underwent some much-needed renovation and reopened as the Lodge at Bow Lake.
-It now offers an elevated lodge experience along the Icefields Parkway.
+The Lodge at Bow Lake is an incredible lodge located at Bow Lake, situated in a historic building founded by one of the pioneers of tourism in the Canadian Rockies.
+Under the new ownership, the formerly named Num-Ti-Jah-Lodge underwent some much-needed renovation and reopened as the Lodge at Bow Lake.
+It now offers a fully inclusive elevated lodge experience along the Icefields Parkway.

-The lodge aims to pay homage to its founder, Jimmy Simpson, and provide luxurious accommodation for intrepid mountain explorers.
+The lodge pays homage to its founder, Jimmy Simpson, and offers luxurious accommodations for intrepid mountain explorers.
 The Elkhorn Dining Room serves fine dining and superb food to help nourish weary travelers after a day out exploring the mountains.

-Bow Lake is one of our favorite lakes along the parkway, and it has some stunning opportunities for climbing, hiking, mountaineering, and skiing in the winter.
+Bow Lake is one of our favorite lakes along the parkway, offering stunning opportunities for climbing, hiking, mountaineering, and skiing in the winter.
 Photographers will love Bow Lake as it’s easy to catch morning and evening light at one of Banff’s best photography spots.

 Mosquito Creek Hostel

-The last accommodation option on the Icefield Parkway is another hostel from Hosteling International Canada.
-It’s a classic one from the group of hostels as it provides easy access to Mosquito Creek a popular route for mountaineers and climbers.
-The small hostel has two private family rooms and one dorm room with 12 beds.
+The last accommodation option on the Icefield Parkway is yet another hostel from Hostelling International Canada.
+It’s a classic one from the group of hostels as it provides easy access to Mosquito Creek, a popular route for mountaineers and climbers.
+The small hostel features two private family rooms and one dormitory with 12 beds.

-Similar to their other hostels along the parkway they have a communal kitchen, no showers, and long drop toilets.
+Similar to their other hostels along the parkway, they have a communal kitchen, no showers, and long drop toilets.
 It’s 20 minutes away from Lake Louise, so if you’re looking for a deal with quick access to Banff’s most popular sites, it’s a good option.
-However, Hosteling International also has a hostel in Lake Louise village with a suite of amenities which includes power, showers, and even laundry facilities.
+However, Hostelling International also has a hostel in Lake Louise village, offering a suite of amenities that includes power, showers, and laundry facilities.

 Stay in Lake Louise